mirnylab/one_sided_extrusion/README.md

 ## Description
-Simulations and analyses codes pertaining to Ref [1].
+Simulations and analyses codes pertaining to Refs [1] and [2].
+Simulation code specific to Ref [2] is provided in the subdirectory mitotic/1dsims_symmetries_and_dynamics.

 *Code dependencies:*
 - https://github.com/mirnylab/mirnylib-legacy